kubeflow/examples/CONTRIBUTING.md

 ### Consistency

 A good example fits in with existing examples.
 It follows the same conventions, has similar structure, and does not stick out.
+Ideally, all examples follow the same setup/usage README template.

+Basic tests such as linting are run automatically when changes are added to a PR, which must pass before it is eligible for merging.

 ### Maintainability

-A good example has longevity and is resistant to getting stale.
-It includes nightly tests and is robust against releases.
+A good example has longevity and is resistant to getting stale by using widely recognized architectures and stable libraries.
+It is robust against releases by including broad coverage and specific, focused tests designed to highlight issues related to future changes in dependencies.

 ### Approachability